djanloo/quilt/docs/installation.rst

 Linux
 -----
+Requires boost at least v1.74 (default installation is in /usr/include)

 .. code-block:: bash

    git clone https://github.com/djanloo/quilt.git
    git submodule init
    git submodule update
-   sudo apt-install libbost-all-dev
+   sudo apt-install libboost-all-dev
-   pip install - r requirements.txt
+   pip install -r requirements.txt make
-   make

 The code will be built inplace by default and will not be installed globally.